ryansobol/eslint-config-ryansobol/README.md

 ### 5.5.0

 Converts most rules to being warnings rather than errors.
-Rules that catch existing bugs or *extremely* bad practices are still treated as errors.
+Rules that catch existing bugs or that are considered bad practices are still treated as errors.

 ### 5.4.0